markmoxon/bbcelite-scripts/README.md

 ### 1. Clone the Elite repositories

 Create a parent folder to hold the various repositories and websites that we are going to generate, and set the current directory to this folder.
-I will refer to this path as `/path/to/generated/content` in the following documentation; you should change this to a folder path of your choosing:
+I will refer to this path as `/path/to/generated/content` in the following documentation; you should change this to the actual path of the folder that you create:

 ```
 mkdir /path/to/generated/content